wahyu-devs/survey-form/README.md

 # Survey Form
-Responsive survey form using HTML and CSS.
+Responsive survey form using HTML, CSS and Javascript.
 A part of freeCodeCamp certification project.